Cray-HPE/docs-csm/operations/configuration_management/Configuration_Management_with_the_CFS_Batcher.md

 ## Map CFS Batcher sessions to BOS sessions

-(`ncn-mw#`) To find all of the sessions created by the CFS Batcher because of configuration requests made by a specific Boot Orchestration Service \(BOS\) session, filter the sessions by the name of the BOS session, which is added as a tag on the
+(`ncn-mw#`) To find all of the sessions created by the CFS Batcher because of configuration requests made by a specific [Boot Orchestration Service (BOS)](../../glossary.md#boot-orchestration-service-bos) session, filter the CFS sessions by the name of the [BOS session](../boot_orchestration/Sessions.md), which is added as a tag on the CFS sessions.
-CFS sessions.
 The BOS session ID is required to run the following command.

 ```bash
 cray cfs sessions list --tags bos_session=BOS_SESSION_ID